 What if you could update your old phone system without going out of budget?
 Your landline phone may make and receive calls over the internet thanks to SIP lines.
 When compared to only using copper lines for company communication, that is a significant improvement.
+Today we will discuss the difference between SIP Line and SIP Trunk.

 How?
 Traditional phone lines, for instance, can only handle voice data.
 Your existing network lines can now transport multimedia signals for voice calls, instant messages, and video conferences by using SIP.